 - In Bravoman, sushi, ramen and onigiri restore the life gauge.

-- Beer serves as the health pickup in The Angry Video Game Nerd Adventures, and your life gauge is measured in beer bottles.
+- Beer serves as the health pickup in The Angry Video Game Nerd Adventures and its sequel, and your life gauge is measured in beer bottles.

 - In the Earthworm Jim series, health is normally restored point by point by collecting atom-looking things; in the second game, however, there is a "chip butty" item (a real British sandwich of steak fries and mayo on white bread) that takes your health to 200%.